The Cambridge Structural Database (CSD) is a highly curated and comprehensive resource that is essential to scientists around the world.

 With comprehensive and fully retrospective coverage of the published literature you can have full confidence that your CSD searches are returning all crystal structure matches.
-The CSD also contains directly deposited data that are not available anywhere else.
+The CSD also contains data published directly through the CSD as CSD Communications that are not available anywhere else.

 Growth of the CSD since 1972, the red bar shows structures added annually.

 Each crystal structure undergoes extensive validation and cross-checking by expert chemists and crystallographers to ensure that the CSD is maintained to the highest possible standards.
-Also, each database entry is enriched with bibliographic, chemical and physical property information, adding further value to the raw structural data.
+Every entry is enriched with bibliographic, chemical and physical property information, adding further value to the raw structural data.
 These editorial processes are vital for enabling scientists to interpret structures in a chemically meaningful way.

 CSD Refcode TUWMOP - the 800,000th entry added to the CSD

 The CSD is continually updated with new structures (>50,000 new structures each year) and with improvements to existing entries.
 With regular web-updates and early online access to newly published structures you can keep fully informed of the latest research.